 Train with Others

 Making a commitment with a friend or a group not only makes the workouts more fun, but also keeps you accountable.
-Knowing that your meeting someone will make you less likely to skip the gym.
-Convince a friend to join with you and take turns at planning your workouts to keep things interesting.
+Knowing that you are meeting someone will make you less likely to skip the gym.
+Convince a friend to join you and take turns at planning your workouts to keep things interesting.
 Joining a group fitness class is also a good way to make friends at the gym to keep you accountable.

 Change your workout routine